#6 - The Wonder Horse - Barr

 1. Broken trust does not mean that a relationship needs to be severed.
 When Barr ran away with me, I could have refused to ride him again.
 Instead, I forgave him and continued to have many more lovely rides with him without another incident.

 2. Pretending locks feelings inside your body, potentially creating wellness problems down the road.
 My parents were professional musicians and I was often expected to play with them.
 As with my experience at the horse show, all signs of nervousness at performances were to be stuffed down so far that they no longer existed for the world to see.
 Their mantra that I adopted was, “they were like ducks, calm on the surface yet paddling like hell underneath.”
-It has taken me years to learn to actually listen to my body, honor what it is telling me and move forward from a place of stillness.
+It has taken me years to learn to actually listen to my body, honor what it is telling me, and move forward from a place of stillness.
 I am still a work in progress.

 3. Do not betray your feelings.
 Not acknowledging my feelings at the show where Barr was being overworked and when he suddenly left the barn were just two examples of how I found myself years later living an inauthentic life.
 It has taken a lot of work to grow myself into integrity.

 4. Appreciate your horse’s effort.
 Just because a horse will oblige you with their performance, doesn’t mean that you should demand it.
 Looking back at the show where the judge told me to scratch my remaining classes, I realize that if a horse is so weary that he stumbles, he is working too hard to please you.
-Karen Rohlf wrote a blog post about this topic here.

 5. Don’t get attached to a horse.
 At the time, this is how I survived the horse world I found myself living in.
 I have since learned that it is actually ok to get attached to and have a deep connection with a horse.
-I will write about this idea with some other amazing equine partners that I had many years later.

 George Morris demonstrating correct leg position with us.